Running srsRAN Project

-To successfully run the srsRAN Project gNB you will need the following:
+To successfully run an end-to-end network srsRAN Project applications you will need the following:

 Recommended:

-Before running the gNB application, we recommend tuning your system for best performance.
+Before running any of srsRAN Project applications, we recommend tuning your system for best performance.
 We provide a script to configure known performance parameters:

 The script does the following: